Students who achieve a semester GPA of 2.00 are considered to be in good standing.

 Atlanta Technical College conducts one commencement exercise per year for students who have completed all graduation requirements or are in their final classes at that time.
 To qualify for graduation, the student must satisfy the following requirements:

-- Complete an Application for Graduation by the posted semester deadline and submit to the Registrar.
+- Complete an Application for Graduation by the posted semester deadline and submit to the Enrollment Service.

 - Complete the prescribed course requirements with a graduation grade point average of 2.0. *A grade of “C” or better is required in all courses for graduation.*